Jean-Martin Wendel: Life

 In 1709 he requested cession of the Morelle forge, which was ruined, since the owner Benoît de Malzy had failed to pay his feudal dues to Wendel as seigneur of Hayange.

 Acquisition of this forge was confirmed by 1711.

 On 17 November 1711 he purchased the position of King's Counselor in the Chancellery of the Parliament of Metz.

 This confirmed his position as a minor noble.

 Martin Wendel bought land, particularly woodland as a source of charcoal for the forges, and had five furnaces in operation by 1720.

 Around 1720 he rebuilt the Hayange chateau.

 For most of the 18th century the forge sold all its output to the royal artillery works in Thionville.

 The War of the Spanish Succession caused high demand for iron to make weapons.

 Jean-Martin Wendel's acquisition of the Rodolphe forge marked the transition from artisan manufacture to industrialization.

 Exploiting local supplies of iron and wood, Wendel and his son Charles built Hayange into the largest iron enterprise in Lorraine in the eighteenth century.

 Martin Wendel was granted letters patent dated 17 February 1727 in Lunéville by Leopold, Duke of Lorraine.

-The letters patent confirmed his nobility independent of the forges, but noted that the nobility could not be formally proved since the titles had been "lost in the misfortune of war".
+The letters patent confirmed his ancient nobility independent of the forges, but noted that the nobility could not be formally proved since the titles had been "lost in the misfortune of war".

 Martin Wendel died on 25 June 1737, and his wife died on 12 September 1740.

 By the time Wendel died the value of the business was estimated at 700,000 livres.

 His son, François Ignace de Wendel, fought for protectionist tariffs on finished metal, combined with no taxes on import of raw material.